gcg-99/Master-s-Thesis-/README.md

 2. Get metadata from 'hgdp_tgp_sgdp_chr12_p.dated.trees' file with python3, tskit and json (and sys to save it) with 'metadata.sh' script.
 3. Merge metadata with our samples with 'merge_metadata.R' script.
 4. Convert sequence tree to vcf with python3 (tskit). 'trees2vcf.py' script.
 5. Filter the VCF file by selected individuals with 'filter_ind.sh' script.
+Our final VCF is
+6. Delete original vcf with all the samples (in this example 'hgdp_tgp_sgdp_chr12_p.dated.vcf')